;; reducing function signature whatever, input -> whatever

 A process that uses transducers must check for and stop when the step function returns a reduced value (more on that in Creating Transducible Processes).
 Additionally, a transducer step function that uses a nested reduce must check for and convey reduced values when they are encountered.
 (See the implementation of cat for an example.)

-Some transducers (such as take, partition, etc) require state during the reduction process.
+Some transducers (such as take, partition-all, etc) require state during the reduction process.
 This state is created each time the transducible process applies the transducer.
 For example, consider the dedupe transducer that collapses a series of duplicate values into a single value.
 This transducer must remember the previous value to determine whether the current value should be passed on:

 (defn dedupe (fn [xf] (let [prev (volatile! ::none)] (fn ( (xf)) ([result] (xf result)) ([result input] (let [prior @prev] (vreset! prev input) (if (= prior input) result (xf result input))))))))